Beyonce, Jay Z Expecting Twins: Barack Obama Congratulates Couple On Pregnancy?

-Beyonce’s pregnancy announcement had her phone ringing for hours, from friends and family congratulation the star on the joyful news.
+Beyonce’s pregnancy announcement had her phone ringing for hours, from friends and family congratulating the star on the joyful news.

 But the most shocking call of all came from Barack Obama, Hollywood Life alleges.

 According to the outlet, Obama reached out to Jay Z to congratulate the couple on their bundle of joy.
-When the “Hard Knock Life” reportedly picked up the phone, he couldn’t believe that Barack had taken the time out of his day to even consider the idea of getting in touch with the Hollywood stars.
+When the “Hard Knock Life” rapper reportedly picked up the phone, he couldn’t believe that Barack had taken the time out of his day to even consider the idea of getting in touch with the Hollywood stars.

-Beyonce, too, was said to have been shocked after her husband had informed her of the surprise phone call he had received from the former president of the United States.
+Beyonce, too, was said to have been shocked after her husband had informed her of the surprise phone call he had received from the former President of the United States.

 “HOVA got a special call from President Obama congratulating him on the twins.
 Man, that right there made Jay’s day,” the insider gushes.
 “It’s not every day the [former] President calls to congratulate you, and during Black History month.”